The role of exchangeability in causal inference: Exchangeability and ignorability

 would only be true if there were no treatment effect.
 While we could consider such `under the null' causal exchangeability statements, the structural model allows us to make explicit the hypothetical switching of the treatments without this restriction.

 Statement \eqref{equation:populationexchangeabilitye} can be extended to any finite sequence of observations, conditional on a sequence of treatment assignments, as

 for any permutation $\rho(.)$ of the indices.
-We now show that under the extended property \eqref{exinf}, the parameters implied by the de Finetti representation for partially exchangeable sequences have a causal interpretation.
-We note first that by \eqref{exinf}, considering permutations only within the treatment groups, partial exchangeability still applies for the sequences of `treated' random variables $f(1,X_{i},U_{i})$ and `untreated' random variables $f(0,X_{i},U_{i})$.
-Thus, the within-group exchangeability of outcome sequences \eqref{eq:deFpartialex} is a special case of \eqref{exinf}.
-Furthermore, parametric models via unrestricted exchangeability, as in \citet[][Chap.
-4.6]{bernardo:1994} are applicable to the outcome sequences.
-The parameters characterizing the treatment effect, such as contrasts of treatment group specific risks or means, can then be interpreted causally under \eqref{exinf}.
-In Appendix B, we elaborate this in the case of dichotomous outcomes, where a treatment group-specific binomial model is implied by the partial exchangeability property.
+In the remainder of this section we show that under property \eqref{exinf}, the parameters implied by representation \eqref{eq:deFpartial}, such as contrasts of treatment group specific outcome frequencies/risks, have a causal interpretation.
+We note first that by \eqref{exinf}, considering permutations only within the treatment groups, the sequences of `treated' random variables $f(1,X_{i},U_{i})$ and `untreated' random variables $f(0,X_{i},U_{i})$ are partially exchangeable.
+Thus, the within-group exchangeability of outcome sequences \eqref{eq:deFpartialex} is a special case of \eqref{exinf}, the interpretation being that the stronger condition extends partial exchangeability to certain kinds of between-group comparisons.
+Essentially, \eqref{exinf} states that the remaining determinants, observed and unobserved, of the outcomes are exchangeable between the treatment groups.
+We note that \eqref{exinf} would follow from assuming $X_i$ and $U_i$ to be similarly exchangeable, but this would be an unnecessarily strong assumption, as in \eqref{exinf} this is only required for the aspects of $X_i$ and $U_i$ that are determinants of the outcome.

-We term property \eqref{equation:populationexchangeabilitye} and its extension \eqref{exinf} as `conditional exchangeability', to separate them from the previously assumed partial exchangeability.
+We term property \eqref{equation:populationexchangeabilitye} and its extension \eqref{exinf} as `conditional exchangeability' to distinguish them from the previously assumed partial exchangeability.
 While under the experimental setting these were implied by the latter and the known properties of the treatment assignment mechanism, under observational settings considered in Section \ref{section:individuallevel}, a similar property will have to be assumed \textit{a priori}.
-When the assignment mechanism is unknown, this is a strong assumption, but one that is needed for identifiability of causal effects based on observational studies.
+When the assignment mechanism is unknown, this is a strong assumption, but one that is needed for the identifiability of causal effects based on observational studies.
 It then becomes important that the conditional exchangeability statements imply properties of the treatment assignment mechanism.
 To see this, from \eqref{equation:populationexchangeabilitye} it follows that